9 Practical Gifts for a New Graduate

 Opening a Checking and Savings Account

-Another option is to tell the graduate about SoFi Money®.
+Another option is to tell the graduate about SoFi Checking and Savings®.
 You can give them money to make their first deposit.
 It’s a great way to spend and save.

-With a SoFi Money® cash management account, your phone is all you need to get the job done, so your graduate will have access to their money no matter where the next chapter leads.
+With a SoFi Checking and Savings® checking and savings account, your phone is all you need to get the job done, so your graduate will have access to their money no matter where the next chapter leads.
 There are absolutely no account fees and ATM fees are reimbursed at 55,000+ ATMs worldwide (fee structure and ATM reimbursement is subject to change).